ibm-cloud-docs/watsonxdata/spark-table-maint.md

 You can perform Iceberg table maintenance operations by submitting a Spark application with the help of IBM Cloud Pak for Data Command Line Interface (IBM `cpdctl`).
 The sparkjob utility available in the IBM `cpdctl` allows you to submit, list and get the details of a Spark application.
 {: shortdesc}

-* Snapshot management

-    - rollback_to_snapshot - Roll back a table to a specific snapshot ID.
-    - rollback_to_timestamp - Roll back the table to a snapshot at a specific day and time.
-    - set_current_snapshot - Sets the current snapshot ID for a table.
-    - cherrypick_snapshot - Cherry-picks changes from a snapshot into the current table state.
-* Metadata management
-    - expire_snapshots - Remove older snapshots and their files that are no longer needed.
-    - remove_orphan_files - Used to remove files that are not referenced in any metadata files of an Iceberg table.
-    - rewrite_data_files - Combines small files into larger files to reduce metadata overhead and runtime file open cost.
-    - rewrite_manifests - Rewrite manifests for a table to optimize scan planning.
-* Table Migration
-    - register_table - Creates a catalog entry for a metadata.json file that exists but does not have a corresponding catalog identifier.

-For more table operations, see [Spark Procedures](https://iceberg.apache.org/docs/latest/spark-procedures/).

 ## Prerequisites
 {: #table-spk_preq}